alieeeeeeeen/java_algorithm/README.md

 ## BruteCollinearPoints
 ### Something we must notice that:
 * For the `BruteCollinear`, there is a mention in the doc that `For simplicity, we will not supply any input to BruteCollinearPoints that has 5 or more collinear points`.
 Therefore, we can use 4 loops to iterator the points and compare the slopes of two points.
+Besides, as the brute name suggested, we can totally use 4 loops in the code.